|Missing In Action (MIA)

 USN January 2, 1942

 Kirby Crawford 1967

-On December 23, 1941 during the early morning hours, the second Japanese invasion force arrived off Wake and the Special Naval Landing Force (SNLF) made an amphibious landing.
-After a short battle, the Americans surrendered and 1,603 Americans become Prisoners Of War (POWs).
-Among them were 1,150 civilian contractors employed by Morrison-Knudsen Company / Contractors Pacific Naval Air Bases (CPNB).
+On December 23, 1941 during the early morning, the second Japanese invasion force arrives off Wake and Special Naval Landing Force (SNLF) troops make an amphibious landing.
+After almost 12 hours fighting, the U.S. garrison under the command of Commander Winfield S. Cunningham surrenders with 1,603 Americans becoming Prisoners Of War (POWs) including 1,150 civilian contractors employed by Morrison-Knudsen Company / Contractors Pacific Naval Air Bases (CPNB).

 Japanese missions against Wake Island

 Starting in February 1942 American planes begin flying reconassiance and strikes against Japanese occupied Wake.
 On February 14, 1942 a B-17 flies a reconassiance mission over Wake Island.
 On February 24, 1942 was the first Wake Island Raid by U. S. Navy (USN) Task Force 16 (TF-16) carrier planes from USS Enterprise (CV-6).
 On June 7, 1942 five LB-30s took off from Midway Airfield to bomb Wake but fail to find the target due to bad weather.